sevmardi/functional-design-in-java/README.md

 # Java function design
-Functional design in Java course on O
+Functional design in Java course on O'reilly